 Like Gail Borden Public Library in upstate Elgin, Louis Latzer Memorial Library exists from the generosity of a dairy family; in this case, the founders of Pet Milk Company.
 Founded in 1929, it was renovated in 1971, when a wing was added by a daughter of the family, Jennie Latzer Kaeser.

 (L) The linen finish card by Curt Teich was mailed in 1949.

 (R) Photo card by L.L.
 Cook.

 This is Highland Park's second library, built in 1931 to replace the Carnegie building.
-Why, I don't know.
+It was designed by Holmes & Flinn.
+Why it was replaced so quickly, I don't know.
 I think I like the older library better.

 Not much of a pair of cards, but better than nothing.

 (Photo courtesy of Hinsdale Doings.)